-Larry Harrison enters his sixth season on the Mountaineer basketball staff and third as associate head coach after he was promoted in July 2010.
+Larry Harrison enters his 11th season on the Mountaineer basketball staff and eighth as associate head coach after he was promoted in July 2010.

-Since 1989, Harrison’s teams have earned 11 bids to the NCAA tournament and three NIT bids.
+Since 1989, Harrison’s teams have earned 14 bids to the NCAA Tournament and three NIT bids.
 During Harrison’s tenure, Cincinnati advanced to the Final Four once (1992) and Elite Eight twice (1993, 1996).
-West Virginia won the 2010 Big East Championship and has advanced to five straight NCAA tournaments, including the 2010 Final Four and four NCAA Sweet 16s.
+West Virginia won the 2010 Big East Championship and has advanced to eight NCAA Tournaments, including the 2010 Final Four and four NCAA Sweet 16s.

 Harrison served as head coach at Hartford from 2000-06, earning America East Coach of the Year honors in 2006.
 He led Hartford to a third-place conference finish in 2002, 2003 and 2006 and semifinals of the conference tournament in 2002, 2003 and 2004.
 Hartford had the nation’s second-best total win increase from 2001 to 2002 with four wins in 2001 to 14 wins in 2002.